PyLink/PyLink/docs/technical/services-api.md

 desc = "Optional description of servicenick, in sentence form."

 # First argument is the internal service name.
-# utils.registerService() returns a utils.ServiceBot instance, which can also be found
+# utils.register_service() returns a utils.ServiceBot instance, which can also be found
-# by calling world["myservice"].
+# by calling world.services["myservice"].
-myservice = utils.registerService("myservice", desc=desc)
+myservice = utils.register_service("myservice", desc=desc)
 ```

-`utils.registerService()` passes its arguments directly to the `utils.ServiceBot` class constructor, which in turn supports the following options:
+`utils.register_service()` passes its arguments directly to the `utils.ServiceBot` class constructor, which in turn supports the following options:

 - **`name`** - defines the service name (mandatory)
 - `default_help` - Determines whether the default HELP command should be used for the service.
 Defaults to True.